mrjdomingus/Snippets-and-Links/Vue/nginx/nginx as rev proxy for nuxt app.md

 Execute `docker run --network="host" nginx:custom`
 (or use "bridge", but then you will have to change `nginx.conf`)

+### Redirect nginx server_name to actual server
+Redirect nginx to actual server by editing `/etc/hosts` if necessary, i.e. create record like:<br>
+`127.0.0.1     mynuxt.com`
+to redirect to localhost.

 ### Navigate to website
 In this example you should navigate to `http://mynuxt.com` which will be redirected to `http://172.0.0.1:3000` (the nuxt app).